Some people may find asthma is only a minor nuisance, but for others, it can interfere with daily activities and may even be life-threatening.

 What is Asthma?

 Asthma is extremely common and is a condition where your airways swell and narrow, and produce mucus, making it difficult to breathe easily, and triggering wheezing and coughing.
 Some people may find asthma is only a minor nuisance, but for others, it can interfere with daily activities and may even be life-threatening.
 The symptoms of asthma can be mild or severe and may come and go, but it is important to ensure your doctor NYC specialist adequately manages your asthma.
-All asthma symptoms should be evaluated by your physician for an accurate diagnosis and treatment plan and to exclude any serious condition.
+All asthma symptoms should be evaluated by your physician of internal medicine Midtown for an accurate diagnosis and treatment plan and to exclude any serious condition.

 Although asthma isn’t curable, the symptoms are controllable, but because it can change over time, it’s important to work with your doctor to ensure treatment is adjusted as necessary.